-I barely made it home, figuring I’d throw myself into bed.
-Instead, I took a long hot shower.
-Refreshed and feeling steadier on my feet, I figured why not go out to Oki Dog.
-It was still Saturday night.
-I hoped to catch Jimmy and resupply my stash of joints.
-I drove by the Whiskey and Roxie (just up Sunset), but they were dark and closed.
-Everyone was home digesting the last of their turkey dinner leftovers.
-Parking at Oki Dog’s lot, there were only a couple of discouraged tricks sitting at the tables out front.
-Even the johns were home that night.
-I went to the window and sparked up a conversation with the boss, Oki Yoki.
+I barely make it home, figuring I’ll throw myself into bed, after Jake’s complete fucking of every erogenous zone of my body.
+Instead, I take a long hot shower.
+Refreshed and feeling steadier on my feet, I figure why not go out to Oki Dog.
+It’s still Saturday night.
+I need to catch Jimmy and resupply my stash of joints.
+I drive by the Whiskey and Roxie (just up Sunset), but they are dark and closed.
+Everyone is home digesting the last of their turkey dinner leftovers.
+Parking at Oki Dog’s lot, there are only a couple of discouraged tricks sitting at the tables out front.
+Even the johns are home that night.
+I go to the window and spark up a conversation with the boss, Oki Yoki.

-“Where cute boy who pay?” he asked for Jack.
+“Where cute boy who pay?” he asks for Jack.

 “Home with parents.”

 He laughs, ‘Plenty customer when boys pick up and make client buy them Oki Dog.”

 “I like to sit at Astro Burger,” I nod to the competition across the street, “and watch the action here.”

 “See.
 Oki Dog number one attraction in Hollywood.
 You want Oki Dog?”

 “Why not?”
 I didn’t have dessert with my fancy steak.

 He wouldn’t take my money.
 “You good for business.
 Sit out front.”